uptane/papers/uptane-whitepaper.md

 ## **Addressing the double-sided nature of software updates and why automobiles are so hard to secure**
 Though not directed against automobiles, the recent [SolarWinds](https://en.wikipedia.org/wiki/SolarWinds) hack in which companies, government agencies, and academic institutions suffered significant data breaches after malware was slipped into a software update, is a sobering reminder that though updates are necessary, they are also always fraught with risk.
 The [full impact](https://en.wikipedia.org/wiki/2020_United_States_federal_government_data_breach) of the attack, which is known to have affected computer systems within the U.S. Departments of Defense, State, Homeland Security, Treasury, Commerce, and Energy, is still to be tallied.

 Yet, ignoring updates is not a viable option either.
-As Uptane steering committee member Dr. Justin Cappos, associate professor of computer science and engineering, explained in a December 20 article in [Yahoo Finance](https://au.finance.yahoo.com/news/why-russias-massive-cyberattack-is-especially-insidious-222912267.html?__s=p54njaazgqic1gqfruk3), nation-state actors are gravitating to such attack targets because updating software is something system maintainers are “supposed to be doing.”
+As Uptane steering committee member Dr. Justin Cappos, associate professor of computer science and engineering at NYU Tandon School of Engineering, explained in a December 20 article in [Yahoo Finance](https://au.finance.yahoo.com/news/why-russias-massive-cyberattack-is-especially-insidious-222912267.html?__s=p54njaazgqic1gqfruk3), nation-state actors are gravitating to such attack targets because updating software is something system maintainers are “supposed to be doing.”
 In a sense, OEMs and suppliers find themselves between the proverbial rock and a hard place.
 But, even though updates are risky, he cautioned, ”If you don’t apply software updates, you’re absolutely, definitely vulnerable because old software is vulnerable software.”

 For automotive OEMs,securing updates is much more complicated than for a conventional server based system, as the ECUs  must deal with limited memory, sometimes nonexistent storage, and the lack of a direct connection to the internet.